blufips/MangaUpdateWindowsExe/README.txt

 The main function of this application is to check all the updates of your favorite manga from latest and then it can re direct the browser to the Manga Server
-You can search your favorite manga in search button You can check your favorite manga in storage button You can change Manga server in Settings (Currently Manganelo Server is available)
+You can search your favorite manga in search button You can check your favorite manga in storage button You can change Manga server in Settings (Currently Manganelo and Mangareader Server is available)

 To go back to previous screen just click escape from your keyboard